 Account minimum: $0

 One of the largest robo-advisers, Wealthfront offers goal-based investing that helps you understand how your financial choices today affect your future.
 Wealthfront also provides tax-loss harvesting, and the fees on its ETFs are among the lowest in the industry.
-Plus, the firm provides attractive interest rates on its FDIC-insured cash management account, and doesn’t charge management fees for it, either.
+Plus, the firm provides interest on its FDIC-insured cash management account, and doesn’t charge management fees for it, either.
+Also potentially useful, you can borrow against the value of your account at especially attractive interest rates.

 Management fee: 0.25 percent